verrazzano/docs/content/en/docs/monitoring/logs/_index.md

     -c fluentd-stdout-sidecar
 ```

-The Fluentd Docker image hosts two default plugins, `kubernetes_parser` and `kubernetes_multiline_parser`.
+The Verrazzano Fluentd Docker image has two default plugins, `kubernetes_parser` and `kubernetes_multiline_parser`.
-Both of these plugins help to parse kubernetes management log files.
+These plugins help to parse kubernetes management log files.

 Here are example use cases for these plugins:
 ```